Crawler Walkthrough

 The Search Preview screen satisfies the developer’s need to view search behavior and result values, but it has one drawback.
 To see it, you have to be an authorized Site Search user.
 Experience has taught us that a search project often has many more stakeholders than developers.
 The project will need a public search portal for stakeholders.

-The Search UI App is a sharable search page for colleagues who are not Site Search users.
+The Search UI App is a shareable search page for colleagues who are not Site Search users.
 Click the Search UI Kit item in the Navigation Menu, and then select the Search UI App tab.

 Use the Regenerate button to refresh the Search UI App after making changes.